patricknelson/silverstripe-migrations/README.md

 ### Writing Migrations

+You can easily generate migration files by running the task with the `make:migration_name` option (switching out `migration_name` with a concise description of your migration using only underscores, letters and numbers).

+**Example:**

+`sake dev/tasks/MigrateTask make:change_serialize_to_json`

-You can simplify the generation of your migration files by running the task with the `make:migration_name` option (switching out `migration_name` with a concise description of your migration using only underscores, letters and numbers).
-The example in #3 above will generate a file following the format `YYYY_MM_DD_HHMMSS_change_serialize_to_json.php`, using the current date to name the file (to ensure it is executed in order) and containing the class `Migration_ChangeSerializeToJson`.
+This will generate a file following the format `YYYY_MM_DD_HHMMSS_change_serialize_to_json.php`, using the current date to name the file (to ensure it is executed in order) and containing the class `Migration_ChangeSerializeToJson`.
 It should look like this:

 ```php
 <?php